 Best Wifi Mesh System of 2021

 However, this router system can be a bit on the expensive side for many people, especially if you aren't planning on using any of its advanced features or aren't likely to get a whole lot of WiFi 6-capable devices anytime soon.
 We also noticed a slightly larger area of moderate coverage in our signal-to-noise ratio maps than other options with its 5 GHz. network, but this could be easily remedied by tweaking node placement or adding additional points.
-It's a fantastic option and one we highly recommend for anyone looking to extend their WiFi coverage and get much more control over their network.
+It's a fantastic option and one of the best out there for anyone looking to extend their WiFi coverage and get much more control over their network.

 If you are looking for a premium WiFi mesh system — particularly if you have a Google-based smart home — then we think the Google Nest Router system is a great option.
 Compatible with both Google WiFi and Google Nest Points, you can mix and match to get the perfect network for your needs and the layout of your home.
 We tested using a trio of Google Nest Routers and saw some of the best coverage in our signal-to-noise ratio maps, in line with their impressively high claimed coverage area.
 These AC2200 routers should also have more than enough data throughput for most users, allowing you to get the most of the bandwidth that you pay for.
 The routers are sleek and discreet enough to blend into the background, with each node having a pair of gigabit ports for any hardwired connection or wired backhaul.
 You also have plenty of features in the Google Home app, allowing you to optimize your network, blacklist devices, or filter content — even allowing you voice control over your network using the Google Assistant.

-If you are shopping for a mesh router system and the premium models' price tags are giving you pause, we would readily recommend the TP-Link Deco M5 mesh system.
+Shopping for a mesh router system, but the premium models' price tags are giving you pause?
+Enter the TP-Link Deco M5 mesh system.
 These mesh routers were some of the absolute easiest to set up in our experience, with the Deco app walking you through the process with a series of guided prompts — including satellite node layout.
 The app could automatically detect a node once it had been plugged in and quickly add it to the network, provided appropriate app permissions.
 The Deco app is intuitive and easy to use, allowing you to block or prioritize certain devices, as well as manage parental controls and check network health.
 We also like the low-profile and modern look of the Deco M5 routers themselves, allowing you to discreetly hide them or make a subtle style statement.
 Each router also has 2 LAN ports for setting up a wired backhaul connection or for a hardwired connection to certain devices.

 If you are shopping on a more restricted budget and are looking for a way to expand the coverage of your WiFi network, and that's it, then we recommend the TP-Link Deco M3 with Extenders WiFi mesh system.
 This router costs a whole lot less than the top models and didn't perform too much worse.
 It's very easy to set up, with the Deco app quickly and easily guiding you through the connections of the primary router to your modem and the initial configuration of your network.
 Once that is done, you just plug in the wall-mounted extenders, and the app adds them to your network.
 You even have the option of prioritizing devices, establishing parental controls on both content and access time, or even setting up Amazon's Alexa to give you voice control over your network.